isomerpages/sfa-foodsecurity/_master-planning-lck/public-engagement.md

 ![](/images/lckmpengagement.png)

-Check in to this site and our [Facebook](www.facebook.com/sgfoodagency) page for updates on the engagement sessions.
+Bookmark this page or follow  our [Facebook](www.facebook.com/sgfoodagency) page for updates on the engagement sessions.